 Private Health Insurance and Medical Assistance Programs Can Help

-When an auto policy cannot provide the care that is necessary, it may be necessary to turn to your own private health insurance.
-It will pay the medical bills as they arrive, although victims should note that the insurance company may have the right to be reimbursed from the award a victim may receive in a personal injury case.
+When an auto policy cannot provide the coverage that is necessary, it may be necessary to turn to your own private health insurance.
+It will pay the medical bills as you receive them, although victims should note that the insurance company may have the right to be reimbursed from the award a victim may receive in a personal injury case.

 Additionally, for those with limited auto insurance and no health insurance, it is possible to take advantage of assistance programs or work directly with a doctor or institution until a settlement or verdict is reached in your case.